 I sometimes hear people say that katanas are very heavy swords.
 That makes me argue with them from time to time.

-I always tell these guys that they aren’t particularly heavy, but for their blade size, the European equivalents were “a bit” lighter (around 200g).
+I always tell these guys that katana aren’t particularly heavy, but for their blade size, the European equivalents were around 200 g (0.45 lbs) lighter.

 Weight of my Katanas